Royal British Veterans Enterprise

 Visit rbve.org.uk

 Since 2018, RBVE has been expanding its Centenary Village which is a community of mixed homes, including a homeless hostel, to support disadvantaged veterans.
-In January 2025, the first female forces veterans moved into their purpose-built emergency accommodation on the Village.
-This Home of Multiple Occupancy project provides support to those overcoming health challenges, mental health crises, homelessness, abuse or domestic violence.
+The Village currently provides homes for over 300 veterans and their families.